OnArrow/recite_word/Lesson/11/Lesson105.md

 4. `be full of sth.` 充满了...

    ```
-   The letter is full of mistake
+   The letter is full of mistakes

    The house was full of sour yesterday
    ```